Misdiagnosis of borderline personality disorder: Psychological

+Misdiagnosis of BPD can also result in adverse psychological consequences as a diagnosis is used in determining evidence-based treatment approaches used in the therapeutic setting.
+Treatment approaches such as dialectical behavior therapy and cognitive behavioral therapy for borderline personality disorder are two evidence-based treatments shown to be effective in the treatment of BPD.
+By providing a misdiagnosis, a person with BPD would likely not have access to these specific treatment approaches, and therefore, their access to evidence-based treatment for their BPD would be delayed until an accurate diagnosis is given.
+In those with ASD, BPD-related treatment strategies do not address the underlying neurodevelopmental aspects of ASD.
+Unlike BPD, where emotional dysregulation is typically reactive and situation-dependent, ASD-related emotional challenges often stem from sensory overload or difficulties in social communication.
+Consequently, treatment plans tailored for BPD, such as dialectical behavior therapy (DBT), may not be as effective for individuals with ASD, who might benefit more from interventions focused on sensory processing and social skills training.
+Misdiagnosis can also contribute to increased stigma and misunderstanding of the individual's needs, potentially exacerbating mental health issues like anxiety and depression.

 Medical

 As diagnosis is an essential part of determining what medications to prescribe to a patient or if a patient would benefit from psychopharmacotherapy, being misdiagnosed can have a range of adverse outcomes.
 Current research has indicated while some prescription medications can help with specific symptoms of BPD, there is no medication proven to decrease BPD symptoms as a whole.
 In contrast, disorders such as bipolar disorder (BD) have a range of psychiatric medications (e.g., Lithium, anticonvulsants, GABA analogs) being used as a first-line approach to treatment.
 By providing people with BPD with misdiagnoses such as BD, people with BPD can be subject to receiving medications that will not impact their symptomology and may result in adverse side effects.
 Alternatively, people who are diagnosed with BPD who may instead have BD or C-PTSD (complex post-traumatic stress disorder) may be deprived of psychopharmacological interventions that would decrease symptoms severity.